TAbdiukov/EntropyVUE/README.md

 ## Features

 - **Interactive Visualization** (*Vue*): The application provides an interactive visualization of the entropy of the selected file against several entropy algorithms.
-- **Cross-Platform**: EntropyVUE uses Python and Python Tkinter library for the GUI and requires no outside dependencies.
+- **Cross-Platform**: EntropyVUE uses cross-platform Python and embedded Tkinter library for the GUI.
 - **Customizability**: Users can configure the `MAX_HEIGHT`, `ALPHABET`, and `Scale` parameters.
 The user may use `ALPHABET` values over the span of 1 byte.

 ## Usage